Rechunk/Scrapo/README.md

-## Note: Project is currently in the beginning stages of development
+## Note: This was solely an experimental project and is not meant for development use.

 <br>